Tinusf/Livestreamer-GUI/readme.md

 <h2>Pre-requisit:  </h2>
 -You need to download and install livestreamer and vlc (or some other video player) http://docs.livestreamer.io/

+<h2>How to download  </h2>
+Go to the releases folder and click on the version you want to download, then click "View Raw".

 Created by Tinus :D